kamsandhu93/go-roulette/README.md

   - Promote to docker repository (such as ECR), with an appropriate tag such as the current git sha.
   - Deployment of newly built image to hosting environment.
   - Run environment based integration/end-to-end tests.
+- Implement logger with log level support.
+Log level passed in as config via envars.